jae1911/sitecontent/content/blog/2023/you-vs-google.md

 need.
-Having a content blocker is good for privacy but is also a good way of de-cluttering the web and making it *somewhat bearable* to navigate (it also improves security **a lot** for older users that might fall for "download me" scams going through ads).
+Having a content blocker is good for privacy but is also a good way of de-cluttering the web and making it *somewhat bearable* to navigate (it also improves security **a lot** for older users that might fall for scams and viruses being spread through ads).
 So do you have a friend, coworker or family member that still has millions of ads on their screen?
 Do them a favour and show them how to install uBlock origin on their browser.